-In a federal court decision that ACCC Chairman Rod Sims has called “hugely significant”, energy retailer Neighbourhood Energy and its marketing arm, Australian Green Credits, have been fined a hefty $1 million for door-knocking sales tactics that breached Australian Consumer Law in multiple ways.
+Door-to-door sales tactics have also been fought successfully in the courts.
+In a federal court decision last year that ACCC Chairman Rod Sims has called “hugely significant”, energy retailer Neighbourhood Energy and its marketing arm, Australian Green Credits, were fined a hefty $1 million for door-knocking sales tactics that breached Australian Consumer Law in multiple ways.

 One of the charges was that door knockers hired by Australian Green Credits disregarded “do not knock” stickers, in effect refusing to leave when the residences requested to do so.
 The significance of the court ruling is that door knockers who engage in similar conduct in the future will cost the companies they represent up to $50,000 per incident.